- Overview and General Rules

 - 9.2 Players are not allowed to plug any devices, other than controllers, into any console.

 - 9.3 Players are not allowed to use headphones when playing.

-- 9.4 All video game consoles, televisions and headsets are supplied by eSuperliga.
-Players may not use their own equipment, however, see § 9.5
+- 9.4 All video game consoles and televisions are supplied by eSuperliga.
+Players may not use their own equipment. however, see § 9.5

 - 9.5 Players may provide their own controller so long as the controller does not provide an unfair competitive advantage to the player, does not interfere with the operations of the match or tournament, does not require any special configuration, cabling or adapters to function and is designed to work natively on the console on which the player competes.
 The League Administrator may, at its sole discretion, disallow any controller and require the player to use an approved controller.